dougwig/a10_lbaas_driver/README.md

 #         host:<IP|FQDN>
 #         username:acos user
 #         password:user password
+#         skip_version_check: True if driver verification of ACOS version
+#             should be skipped.
+Default: false
-#         status: can be configued
+#         status: True if ax should be used, false otherwise.
+Default: True
 #         autosnat: Source address translation is configured on the VIP.
 #         api_version: API version
 #         v_method: Choices in this version(ADP, LSI)